AbdullahElian1/chess/README.md

 Auther : ABdullah ELian

-in this project i did chess game to practice numpy and matplotlib
+in this project i did chess game to practice numpy and matplotlib.